What is an Electric Valve?

 These values are placeholders, as the specific working pressure and temperature will depend on the type of valve and its intended application.
 Always refer to the manufacturer’s specifications for accurate data.
 Remember, the valve must meet or exceed the working pressure and temperature of the system where it will be used.

-Electric actuator valves are often constructed from a variety of materials based on their intended application and the fluids they will be controlling.
+Electric actuator valves are often constructed from various materials based on their intended application and the fluids they will be controlling.
 Some commonly used materials include:

 Stainless Steel: This material is renowned for its strength and corrosion resistance.
 It is commonly used in applications where the valve may be exposed to corrosive substances or high pressures.